citrix/workspace-windows-vcsdk/docs/using-example-programs.md

 4. Modify the Configuration Storage file `/configuration/module.ini`.

-!!!danger "Warning"
+> Warning
+>
-		Editing the Registry incorrectly can cause serious problems that may require you to reinstall your operating system.
-Citrix cannot guarantee that problems resulting from the incorrect use of Registry Editor can be solved.
+> Editing the Registry incorrectly can cause serious problems that may require you to reinstall your operating system.
+Citrix cannot guarantee that problems resulting from the incorrect use of Registry editor can be solved.
 Use the Registry Editor at your own risk.
 Be sure to back up the registry before you edit it.

 *  Locate the VirtualDriverEx string REG_SZ value in the HKEY_LOCAL_MACHINE\SOFTWARE\Citrix\ICAClient\Engine\Configuration\Advanced\Modules\ICA3.0 key.
 Append the name of the virtual driver to the end of this line, for example: `VirtualDriverEx = VDPING`.
-* Under the `HKEY_LOCAL_MACHINE\SOFTWARE\Citrix\ICAClient\Engine\Configuration\Advanced\Modules` key, create a new <driver> key, where <driver>; is VDMIX, VDOVER, VDPING.
+*  Under the HKEY_LOCAL_MACHINE\SOFTWARE\Citrix\ICAClient\Engine\Configuration\Advanced\Modules key, create a new key, where ; is VDMIX, VDOVER, VDPING.
 For VDPING, the section would be: `HKEY_LOCAL_MACHINE\SOFTWARE\Citrix\ICAClient\Engine\Configuration\Advanced\Modules\ VDPING`.
 Add the following string REG_SZ values under the above key:

 ```

 DriverName = VDPING.DLL
 DriverNameWin16 = VDPINGW.DLL
 DriverNameWin32 = VDPINGN.DLL
 PingCount = 3

 ```

 The client engine uses DriverName, DriverNameWin16, and